A CCBM-based generalized GKB iterative regularization algorithm for inverse Cauchy problems: A reformulation of the Cauchy problem with the CCBM

-Proposition \ref{cpsexistence} indicates that although the consistent-pseudo-solutioin of the equation (\ref{innerequation}) always exists for any measurement data $f^\delta$, the solution to it may not exist when $f^\delta$ is not in range.
+Proposition \ref{cpsexistence} indicates that although the consistent-pseudo-solution of Eq. (\ref{innerequation}) always exists for any measurement data $f^\delta$, the solution to it may not exist when $f^\delta$ is not in range.
 Note that practically, the approximate solution is usually searched in a finite dimensional space.
-Therefore, in the following, we will discuss the solvability of the equation (\ref{innerequation}) in the finite dimensional space.
-By the Ritz-Galerkin procedure, the equation (\ref{innerequation}) over the finite-dimensional subspace $M_m\subset \textbf{Q}_{\Gamma_u}$ with the dimensionality $m$ can be formulated: find $\phi_m\in M_m$ such that
+Therefore, in the following, we will discuss the solvability of Eq. (\ref{innerequation}) in the finite dimensional space.
+By the Ritz-Galerkin procedure, Eq. (\ref{innerequation}) over the finite-dimensional subspace $M_m\subset \textbf{Q}_{\Gamma_u}$ with the dimensionality $m$ can be formulated: find $\phi_m\in M_m$ such that

 Obviously, we have that